 Another way of blue light filtering is by functional coatings of the lens surface.
 Such reflection coatings back-reflect the desired spectra so the reflected light does not enter the lens.
 It should not be confused with Anti-reflection (AR) coatings that are usually applied to premium lenses to avoid unwanted reflections.
 A blue light protection lens coating fitted onto lenses only reflects a specific part and intensity of the desired spectrum to be blocked and therefore is a specific modification of an AR coating.

 ZEISS BlueGuard Lenses use the latest organic-chemical technology where specific blue light absorbing molecules in the lens substrate block specific parts of the blue light spectrum.
-Previous in-material blue light lenses have shown reduced lens transmission and discolouration from grey/blue colour additives, that were used to offset the yellowness.
+Previous in-material blue light lenses have shown reduced lens transmission and discoloration from grey/blue color additives, that were used to offset the yellowness.
 However, with our latest technology, ZEISS material scientists have found the best balance between clarity and transmission.
 ZEISS BlueGuard Lenses block up to 40% of potentially harmful blue light and also provide full UV protection up to 400 nm.1

 Thanks to the principle of light absorption as opposed to reflection, there is also much less perceivable bluish glare.

 The reduction of lens surface reflections have become a serious concern for many spectacle wearers since we see ourselves more often in video conferences.
 If you wear blue light blocking glasses you may have noticed a bluish reflex, which is due to the artificial light (with increased blue light spectrum from modern architectural LED-type illumination in rooms and at desks, and the specific blue-light sensitivity of webcams).
 With ZEISS BlueGuard Lenses, many people perceive less reflections and better visibility of the eyes behind the glasses compared to conventional blue light coatings with high reflex coatings.